SvennoNito/ScoringHero/README.md

 ![Configuration Window — Events Tab](screenshots/event_config.png)
 - Custom label for each of the 12 event types
 - Custom color assignment from a 13-color palette
+- Displays event count and total duration per event type
+- Per-type delete button to remove all events of that type

 ### Spectrogram Tab
 - Channel selection for spectrogram computation